 Every thirty years, retro home décor makes a comeback in a slightly improved version.
 A vintage design is a mix of old styles and new trends or old furniture and new materials.
-If you are one of those people who like to forget what era they live in and enjoy a retro-inspired home, these tips can help create classical interior design.
+If you are one of those people who like to forget what era they live in and enjoy a retro-inspired home, these tips can help create a classical interior design.

 1. Start with a plan